openintegrationhub/Data-and-Domain-Models/CONTRIBUTING.md

 Schemas and class diagrams only point out static aspects of a data model.
 Normally, there are further (e.g. dynamic) aspects of a model, that those descriptions do not point out (e.g. the conscious acceptance of redundancy).
 To enable ISVs and any other developers to understand and work with an OMDM,

-* __all relevant aspects of a model, that are not derivable from JSON-Schemas or UML Class Diagramms have to be described textually and by further illustrations of any kind.__
+* __all relevant aspects of a model, that are not derivable from JSON-Schemas or UML Class Diagrams have to be described textually and by further illustrations of any kind.__